Washington City, Cinalia

 “Do you even know what you’ve done?!
 That’s hours of work ruined.
 Why would you—” the blonde woman fumed.
 She gestured at the toppled vials and foamy glass containers.

 “We can still salvage this.”
-The graying man picked something up from the burnt materials.
+The graying man pulled out something from the mess and turned to the blonde woman.

 “You don’t even understand the breakthrough you’ve interfered with.
 Why the hell would you barge in like that?”
 The woman turned her back on Sia and examined the sample saved by her colleague.